 3. Determine how you’ll be able to finance your home before you start looking for one; it’s a good idea to get pre-approved for a mortgage.
 This will be a good indicator of how much you can afford and what your interest rate and mortgage payments will look like.
 With this information in hand, you’ll be able to narrow down your search to specific areas or types of housing.
 Your pre-approval isn’t a guarantee of your final mortgage, and you’ll still have to go through that process when you’re ready.
 However, it will save you time you may have spent looking at something you may not be able to secure the funding for.
 It’s a good idea to choose a home that will require a smaller mortgage than you’re pre-approved for so you’re not testing your limits.

 4. Finding the right home can be the most exciting step in the home-buying process.
 Research, take notes and compare.
 Look at everything from the location to the lifestyle it predicts.
 Decide whether you want to own the land or share common costs with others.
 Consider your surroundings: Will the green areas stay as such?
 What is the crime rate?
 Are there opportunities for construction nearby, or is what you see what you get?
-Feel free to talk to the neighbours to get an idea of what it will be like to live in the area.
+Feel free to talk to the neighbors to get an idea of what it will be like to live in the area.
 You can never have too much information.

 5. Once you’ve found the perfect home it’s time to make an offer, get a mortgage, and close the deal.
 On closing day, your lawyer or notary will collect the mortgage money from your lender and the down payment and closing costs from you.
 He or she will pay the seller on your behalf, register the home in your name and provide you with the deed and the keys.
 Congratulations on your new home!